 Kitzhaber Administration takes action on health care costs

-At the direction of Gov. Kitzhaber, the Oregon Health Policy Board has adopted an OSPIRG-backed proposal to take steps toward cutting the waste out of our health care system, estimated to make up as much as 1/3 of every dollar we spend on care.
+At the direction of Gov. Kitzhaber, the Oregon Health Policy Board has adopted an OSPIRG-backed proposal to address the rising cost of health care.

 The new policies announced yesterday will require insurance companies—when they seek permission for premium increases—to first quantify their progress towards holding down costs and boosting preventive care that keeps their customers healthy in the first place.
-By holding insurers accountable for this progress through considering key health outcome measures as part of Oregon’s health insurance rate review process, consumers will have a new tool to push insurers to keep down costs and deliver high-quality health care.
+Going forward, insurers can be held accountable for this progress through considering key health outcome measures as part of Oregon’s health insurance rate review process.

-In addition to heightened scrutiny for health insurance rate hikes, the new proposals include measures to make health care costs and the quality of care more transparent and available to the public, as well as a new initiative to explore strategies to bring health care cost growth down to a rate that will be sustainable for the long term.
-We applaud these promising initiatives, but we know that with health care, the devil is in the details—and while Oregonians need relief from rising health care costs right away, the details have yet to be ironed out.
+In addition to heightened scrutiny for health insurance rate hikes, the proposals include measures to make health care costs and the quality of care more transparent and available to the public, as well as a new initiative to explore strategies to bring health care cost growth down to a rate that will be sustainable for the long term.
+The Oregon Health Policy Board’s proposals will be implemented in stages over the coming year, with many details remaining to be determined.